Oral health of children

 Data for this indicator

-This factsheet presents information on data collected for five-year-old children and children in school-year eight examined by community oral health services.
+This Surveillance report presents information on data collected for five-year-old children and children in school-year eight examined by community oral health services.

 Data includes: